Clinical Curriculum

 VA Medical Center

 This service covers the Baltimore Veterans Affairs Medical Center (VAMC).
-The VAMC is physically attached to the University of Maryland allowing trainees to walk over from the Nephrology Office.
+The VAMC is physically attached to the University of Maryland, allowing trainees to walk over from the Nephrology Office.
 The average census is 10-15 patients.
-The service consists of one fellow and one attending.
-Trainees will see a variety of general nephrology consults, critical care patients, and End-Stage Kidney Disease (ESKD) patients.
-We have also have a Point of Care Ultrasound (POCUS) Device at the VA for fellows to use during their assessment of patients.
-Fellows will have the opportunity to learn from our POCUS trained Nephrology Attendings to become better proficient in the use of POCUS.
+Fellows will see a variety of general nephrology consults, critical care patients, and End-Stage Kidney Disease (ESKD) patients.
+Fellows also participate in a 2-hour weekly Acute Kidney Injury follow up clinic and a half-day VA continuity clinic during this rotation.

 Polycystic Kidney Disease (PKD) Clinic